elenagclemente/elenagclemente.github.io/content/_index.md

 I am a PhD student in Economics at the University of Zurich.

 I'm working on my website.
-In the meantime, here's a photo of me doing girlmaths.
+In the meantime, here's a photo of me doing girlmath.
 ![Girlmaths](/images/girlmaths.jpg)